 The (strong) viscosity difference between two immiscible fluid phases affects the dynamics of a colloidal particle moving near the fluid interface.
 To explore the hydrodynamic coupling, and to scrutinize the according MPC coupling predictions in our three-layer model, we calculate the mobility coefficients of a sphere embedded in fluid A which moves steadily under low-Reynolds-number conditions parallel or perpendicular to the planar A-B interfaces.
 The coefficients are determined as functions of the reduced distance $d_z = z/(2R)$ of the sphere center from the A-B interface (see Fig. 5).
 To reduce finite-size effects due to the periodic boundary conditions in z-direction, different from Secs.
-IV, we consider a non-cubic simulation box of lengths $2L_x = 2L_y = L_z = 80a$ .
+IV, we consider a non-cubic simulation box of lengths $2L_x = 2L_y = L_z = 80a$, i.e., a box twice as large in the z-direction than the other spatial directions.